 Teacher License Lookup.
 Search for license information on an individual educator, using their file folder number or first and last name.

 Educator License Application Type Definitions

-Apply for a Minnesota Educator License through the Online Licensing System below.
+Apply for a Minnesota Educator License through the Online Licensing System (see link above).
 Use the following license type definitions to determine the type of license application to complete.

 - First-Time Full Professional Minnesota Education License: Available to applicants who have completed a teacher or administrative licensure program or applicants applying for licensure as a school nurse, school social worker, Speech Language Pathologist, school counselor, or school psychologist.

 - Limited Full Time License: Available to applicants who have completed a bachelor’s degree or higher degree with at least a minor in the area being requested, but have not completed a teacher education program.
 Application also requires a district verification form signed by the Minnesota public school district verifying a hardship in locating a fully licensed teacher for the assignment.

 - Limited Intern: Requires district and college/university signature.